Rodriamarog/neurocrow/README.md

 # NeuroCrow 🤖

-NeuroCrow is an automated AI news curator and social media content generator focused on artificial intelligence and technology news for Spanish-speaking audiences.
-It transforms English AI news into engaging Spanish social media content.
+NeuroCrow is an automated content curator focused on AI and technology news.
+It fetches content from various tech news sources, translates it to Spanish, and generates clean, formatted posts ready for social media distribution.

 ## Features

-- 🔄 Automated news scraping from top tech sources
+- 🔄 Automated news fetching from multiple tech sources
 - 🌐 English to Spanish translation
-- 📱 Social media-friendly post generation
+- 🧹 HTML and metadata cleaning
-- #️⃣ Smart hashtag integration
+- 📊 Duplicate content detection
-- 📊 Various post templates for engagement
+- 📜 7-day post history tracking
-- ⏱ Scheduling capabilities
+- #️⃣ Automated hashtag addition

 ## Installation